DolosLabs/OmniSeg/README.md

 This saves `model_predictions_viz.png` in the same directory.
 ### Example Outputs

-Here are some sample predictions from different backbones and heads:
+Here are some sample predictions from different backbones and heads just trained for 5-9 epochs:

 | Backbone | Head          | Example Output |
 |----------|---------------|----------------|